ice-lenor/ExampleUnitTestsWithMocks/README.md

 I run this with Intellij IDEA and Java 1.8+.
 1. Download the source code.
 2. Open the folder with the code in Intellij IDEA.
 3. Open the file `UserAgeCalculatorTest1.java`.
 You'll see green "Run test" buttons next to line numbers.
-Press the one next to `class GeometryHelpersTest` and watch the test suite execute.
+Press the one next to `class UserAgeCalculatorTest1` and watch the test suite execute.